 If you are feeling flush, then you can upgrade your Bowflex.
 These can be added later as you master your machine.
 For example, there is a Weight Store, Ab Back Pad, and Lat Tower.

 As your strength increases, you can also add more weights up to 300lbs

 The Revolution comes with a standard 10-year warranty.

 The gym arrives in 6 big boxes.
 It will take a few hours to set up unless you have a friend to help.
 All the instructions are clear and easy to follow.

 The user manual for the Bowflex Revolution, it’s probably the most comprehensive we’ve seen, with sections explaining everything from the importance of goal definition through to the exercises you can perform on the Revolution.

 There’s even a nutrition guide suggesting serving sizes and food choices for meals throughout the day as part of their complimentary Bowflex Body Weight Loss Guide.

 Each page contains two exercises, providing you with a clear picture of the start and finish positions.
 The muscle groups worked, bench/motion and arm/accessory combination needed to perform the exercise most efficiently.

-The assembly process comes with a separate manual, and despite providing you with clear step-by-step instructions and diagrams, you should still allow several hours to get the equipment fully assembled.
+The assembly process comes with a separate manual and clear step-by-step instructions and diagrams.
+Allow several hours to get the equipment fully assembled.

 As with any piece of fitness equipment, there’s a basic level of ongoing maintenance.